openvinotoolkit/open_model_zoo/contribution.md

 ## Accuracy validation

-To run accuracy validation, use [Accuracy Checker]() tool, provided with repository.
+To run accuracy validation, use [Accuracy Checker](./tools/accuracy_checker/README.md) tool, provided with repository.
 Doing this very simple if model task from supported.
 You must only create accuracy validation configuration file in this case.
-Most information about Accuracy Checker you can find [here](https://github.com/opencv/open_model_zoo/blob/develop/tools/accuracy_checker/README.md).

 When the configuration file is ready, you must run Accuracy Checker to obtain metric results.
 If they match your results, that means that conversion was fully successful and Accuracy Checker fully supports your model, metric and dataset.
-If no - recheck [conversion][Model conversion] parameters.
+If no - recheck [conversion][#model-conversion] parameters.

 ## Pull request requirements

 Contribution to OpenVINO&trade; Open Model Zoo comes down to creating pull request in this repository.
 This pull request is strictly formalized and must contains changes:
-* configuration file  - model.yml
+* configuration file  - `model.yml`
 * documentation of model in markdown format
+* accuracy validation configuration file (see [Accuracy validation](#accuracy-validation))
 * license

 Configuration and documentation files must be located in `models/public` directory in subfolder, which name will represent model name in Open Model Zoo and will be used by downloader and converter tools.
 Also, please add suffix to model name, according to origin framework (e.g. `cf`, `cf2`, `tf`, `mx` or `pt`).